AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 If in [Step 1](#step-1---choose-between-adobe-analytics-and-customer-journey-analytics) you determined that you should migrate to Customer Journey Analytics, you now need to determine the optimal migration method.

-The method that you choose to migrate from AA to CJA depends on the following factors:
+The method that you choose to migrate from Adobe Analytics to Customer Journey Analytics depends on the following factors:

-* Your current AA implementation
+* Your current Adobe Analytics implementation

 * Your goals for the future

-Use the following sections to determine which CJA migration method best aligns with your organization's current environment and future goals:
+Use the following sections to determine which Customer Journey Analytics migration method best aligns with your organization's current environment and future goals:

-### Assess the migration options available to you based on your current AA implementation
+### Assess the migration options available to you based on your current Adobe Analytics implementation

-There are various options available for migrating from AA to CJA.
+There are various options available for migrating from Adobe Analytics to Customer Journey Analytics.

 #### Understand migration options